Psalm 85: Uses

-In Judaism
+Judaism

 In the Sephardic tradition, Psalm 85 is recited after Kaddish (Titkabel) during the afternoon service on Yom Kippur eve.
 Sephardi Jews also recite this psalm along with numerous others on Yom Kippur itself.

 Verses 5 and 8 (in the Hebrew) are part of Selichot; verse 8 is also recited during the morning service in Pesukei Dezimra.

 Psalm 85 is recited to express gratitude, as a prayer for a livelihood, and as a prayer for assistance in times of need.

-In Catholicism
+Catholicism

 The beginning of Psalm 85 is recommended as an introit or antiphon for Mass on Gaudete Sunday, the third Sunday of Advent.

 The verse “Shew us, O Lord, thy mercy.”
 (Latin: “Óstende nobis, Dómine, misericórdiam tuam”) is said towards the end of the Prayers at the Foot of the Altar in the Tridentine Mass, also called the Extraordinary Form.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Sext.

 Book of Common Prayer

-In the Church of England's Book of Common Prayer, this psalm is appointed to be read in the evening of the 16th day of the month.
+In the Church of England's Book of Common Prayer, this psalm is appointed to be read in the evening of the 16th day of the month, as well as at Mattins on Christmas Day.